thesystemninjaneer/billtracker/my-bill-tracker-frontend/README.md

 5. auth wrapped application

-the application is wrapped with AuthProvider and implements protected routes using a new ProtectedRoute component in `my-bill-tracker-frontend/src/App.jsx`. simple loading style in `src/App.css`.
+The application is wrapped with AuthProvider and implements protected routes using a ProtectedRoute component in `my-bill-tracker-frontend/src/App.jsx`.
+A simple loading style is located in `src/App.css`.

 6. authentication api calls

-API Calls to use authAxios (Critical!)
+- API Calls to use authAxios (Critical!).

-all API calls to protected backend services (like the Organization Service) must include the JWT token. `my-bill-tracker-frontend/src/pages/BillOrganizationForm.jsx` uses the authAxios function from AuthContext.
+- All API calls to protected backend services (like the Organization Service) must include the JWT token.
+- `my-bill-tracker-frontend/src/pages/BillOrganizationForm.jsx` uses the authAxios function from AuthContext.

 ## Running frontend with user service